crccheck/docker-pod/README.md

 ## Redis

-Installs Redis Server v2.2.12
+Installs Redis Server v2.2.12, runs on port 6379

 ## Varnish

-Installs Varnish Web Accelerator v3.0.2-1
+Installs Varnish Web Accelerator v3.0.2-1.
+Runs on port 80.

 ## `mysql-server`

 A mysql image (version 5.5 at the time of writing) that supports external volumes.
 The login is `docker` with no password.
+Runs on port 3306.

 ### Example Usage